Phycology and Money

 whose financial status is not the same,

-The financial conditions of different countries are also different and their luck plays a very big role with them.
+different and their luck plays a very big role with them.

 Those born in poor families,

-The fate of a person born in a rich family from them,
+The fate of a person born in a rich family from

 Absolutely much better.